Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 After a period of head scratching in which I pondered every possible explanation except the correct one, I showed Irwin what I tried and the error message I was getting.
 It turned out that the difference in operating systems was a red herring.
-The issue was that of the two methods for building SciPy from source for development recommended in SciPy's [contributor documentation](https://docs.scipy.org/doc/scipy/building/index.html#building-from-source-for-scipy-development), I was using the `"python dev.py build"` workflow and he was using an editable install: `"pip install -e . --no-build-isolation"`.
+The issue was that, of the two methods for building SciPy from source for development recommended in SciPy's [contributor documentation](https://docs.scipy.org/doc/scipy/building/index.html#building-from-source-for-scipy-development), I was using the `"python dev.py build"` workflow and he was using an editable install: `"pip install -e . --no-build-isolation"`.